Frequently Asked Questions

 What is our leadership team doing to assess the situation?

-When the pandemic began in March, the Schoolcraft College leadership team swiftly formed the Operations Continuity Team to specifically address issues related to operating safely while in compliance with the Governor’s Executive Orders and CDC guidelines.
-This team includes Cabinet members as well as key staff members from the College to provide a wide range of perspectives, information and insight.
+When the pandemic began in March, the Schoolcraft College leadership team swiftly formed the Operations Continuity Team to specifically address issues related to operating safely while in compliance with Governor Whitmer’s Executive Orders and CDC guidelines.
+This group includes members of the College’s leadership and executive teams to provide a wide range of perspectives, information and insight.

 How is the College cleaning and disinfecting?